sqaxomonophonen/echochamber/README.md

  - Material control from Blender
  - Replace biquads with FIRs?
  - Better filter control (currently too easy to pass biquad coefficients that amplify certain frequencies and cause the response to "blow up")
+ - Various microphone characteristics (currently omni-directional only, how about cardioid and friends?)
  - Air scattering? (randomly filter/refract rays based on distance traveled)
  - Subsurface scattering?
  - Finish `ec mixdown`; one .wav per microphone; specify mix levels for each emission group
  - Ray-polygon intersection optimizations
  - Support for Blender smoothing groups?
+ - Animation rendering? (render actual sound rather than just an impulse response)